COVID19StatePolicy/SocialDistancing/README.md

 ## Citation
 As the data are updated regularly, please check any relevant updates here:

 Nancy Fullman, Bree Bang-Jensen, Grace Reinke, Beatrice Magistro, Kenya Amano, John Wilkerson, and Christopher Adolph.
 "State-level social distancing policies in response to COVID-19 in the US".
-Version 1.79, August 31, 2020. http://www.covid19statepolicy.org
+Version 1.80, September 3, 2020. http://www.covid19statepolicy.org

 ## Contributors
 Policy data compiled here are primarily sourced by individual state government websites, and are supplemented by the National Governors Association (NGA) and Kaiser Family Foundation (KFF) online resources for coronavirus response in the US.